Listen to This Article:

 - Inventory: Sous chefs may also track and order inventory, as well as ensure the kitchen staff has what they need in terms of tools and supplies to seamlessly deliver a finished product.

-- Menu and Recipe Development: Many sous chefs might also assist the executive chef with menu design and the strategic selection of key ingredients.
+- Menu and Recipe Development: Sous chefs might also assist the executive chef with menu design and the strategic selection of key ingredients.

 Obtain a Culinary Arts Education